demisto/content/Packs/TAXIIServer/Integrations/TAXII2Server/README.md

 (`00abedb4-aa42-466c-9c01-fed23315a9b7`).
 This is used so all SCOs created have persistent UUID across all producers.

 ### STIX Domain Objects (SDO)
-Unlike SCOs STIX 2.1 specs for SDOs require a UUID4.
-While this solution works if the UUID is part of the DB it is not the case in XSOAR.
-If the SDO already has a unique UUID stored it will use it, if it will generate a unique and **persistent** UUID using the following method.
+Unlike SCOs, STIX 2.1 specs for SDOs require a UUID4.
+While this solution works if the UUID is part of the database, it is not the case in Cortex XSOAR.
+If the SDO already has a unique UUID stored it will use it, if it will generate a unique and *persistent* UUID using the following method.

 A general UUID5 is created using the NameSpace_URL as follows: